What we do

 - To report a problem, you can call (206) 801-2700.
 You can also submit your concern online.

 - Your name, address, and telephone number are essential to a successful investigation.
-However, you can indicate if you do not wish to have your name disclosed.

 Code Enforcement Program Information